4/29/2025

 Chief Financial Officer

-Good morning or good afternoon, all.
+Good morning or good afternoon all.
 In my prepared remarks today, I will briefly review our first quarter results, provide an update on our integration progress, and then discuss our outlook for the remainder of the year.
-Starting with our quarterly results, contract drilling services revenue for the first quarter totaled $832 million, adjusted EBITDA was $338 million, and adjusted EBITDA margin was 39%.
-Adjusted EBITDA was positively impacted by approximately 20 million related to insurance proceeds, the legacy repair work on the noble Regina Allen, which is accounted for as a reduction in operating expense, as well as overall strong cost management.
-Q1 cashflow from operations was 271 million, net capital expenditures were 98 million, and pre-cashflow was 173 million.
+Starting with our quarterly results.
+Contract drilling services revenue for the first quarter totaled $832 million.
+Adjusted EBITDA was $338 million, and adjusted EBITDA margin was 39%.
+Adjusted EBITDA was positively impacted by approximately $20 million related to insurance proceeds, the legacy repair work on the Noble Regina Allen, which is accounted for as a reduction in operating expense, as well as overall strong cost management.
+Q1 cash flow from operations was $271 million, net capital expenditures were $98 million, and free cash flow was $173 million.
 We continue to remain focused on controlling costs, which includes managing our stacking costs accordingly.
-To that end, the sale of the Meltzman Scruoco will eliminate associated stacking costs of 40 to 50,000 per day on a combined basis, as well as bring in net proceeds of over 35 million.
-I've summarized on page five of the earnings presentation slides, our total backlog as of April 28th stands at 7.5 billion, up approximately 30% versus the prior quarter.
-This includes approximately 1.9 billion that is scheduled for revenue conversion over the remainder of 2025, and on the back of our recently announced contract awards, this now includes approximately 2.1 and 1.5 billion scheduled for revenue conversion during 2026 and 2027.
-As a reminder, our backlog excludes reimbursable revenue, as well as revenue from ancillary services.
-Our integration remains on track, and we continue to expect to realize a hundred million of annual cost synergies on a run rate basis by the end of the year.
-As of the end of the first quarter, we have achieved approximately 17 million of synergies.
-A tremendous amount of hard work is being done throughout the organization, and I'd like to extend my gratitude to everyone who is contributing to the great progress on the integration to date.
-Referring to page 10 of the earnings slides, we are maintaining our full year guidance ranges, including total revenue between 3.25 to 3.45 billion, adjusted EBITDA between 1.05 to 1.15 billion, and capital expenditures, which excludes customer reimbursements of between 375 and 425 billion.
-As it relates to the adjusted EBITDA guidance range, we're currently approximately 95% contracted at the midpoint of this range, based on -to-day results and remaining backlog for 2025.
+To that end, the sale of the Meltemans Kuroko will eliminate associated stacking costs of $40,000 to $50,000 per day on a combined basis, as well as bring in net proceeds of over $35 million.
+As summarized on page five of the earnings presentation slides, our total backlog as of April 28th stands at $7.5 billion, up approximately 30% versus the prior quarter.
+This includes approximately $1.9 billion that is scheduled for revenue conversion over the remainder of 2025, and on the back of our recently announced contract awards, this now includes approximately $2.1 and $1.5 billion scheduled for revenue conversion during 2026 and 2027.
+As a reminder, our backlog excludes reimbursable revenue as well as revenue from ancillary services.
+Our integration remains on track and we continue to expect to realize 100 million of annual cost synergies on a run rate basis by the end of the year.
+As of the end of the first quarter, we have achieved approximately 70 million of synergies.
+A tremendous amount of hard work is being done throughout the organization.
+I'd like to extend my gratitude to everyone who is contributing to the great progress on the integration today.
+Referring to page 10 of the earnings slides, we are maintaining our full-year guidance ranges, including total revenue between 3.25 to 3.45 billion, adjusted EBITDA between 1.05 to 1.15 billion, and capital expenditures, which excludes customer reimbursements, at between 375 and 425 billion.
+As it relates to the adjusted EBITDA guidance range, we're currently approximately 95% contracted at the midpoint of this range, based on year-to-day results and remaining backlog for 2025.
 Illustratively, if you include options, then the midpoint would essentially be fully contracted.
 Due to strong cost management, the midpoint of the EBITDA range corresponds to the low part of the revenue guidance range.
-It's worth noting and clarifying here that our legacy Diamond VOP lease payments, approximately 26 million this year, are booked as part of operating expenses.
-As we look ahead, we anticipate Q2 adjusted EBITDA to track down quarter on quarter, when excluding the Q1 impact of the Regina Allen insurance proceeds.
-This expected decrease in Q2 is primarily due to fewer operating days resulting from contract rollovers on the Valiant, Intrepid, and Regina Allen, as well as the planned -of-service time for the Noble SamCross FPS, which is expected to take 60 days, all during Q2.
+It's worth noting and clarifying here that our legacy Diamond BOP lease payments, approximately $26 million this year, are booked as part of operating expenses.
+As we look ahead, we anticipate Q2 adjusted EBITDA to track down quarter-on-quarter when excluding the Q1 impact of the Regina-Allen insurance proceeds.
+This expected decrease in Q2 is primarily due to fewer operating days resulting from contract rollovers on the Valiant, Intrepid, and Regina-Allen, as well as the planned out-of-service time for the Noble-Samcross FPS, which is expected to take 60 days, all during Q2.
 On the tariff front, the situation remains very fluid.
 We are confident in our ability to navigate these uncertainties as they evolve by leveraging our supply chain and procurement capabilities.
 While it is clearly dynamic and everything can change quickly, we currently expect the tariffs to have less than a $15 million cost impact in 2025, and this is incorporated into our guidance.
-So in summary, a solid start to the year from a financial perspective has set us up well for the remainder of 2025, despite the macro uncertainty.
-And the recent suite of strong contract awards supports the constructive long-term view for our market.
+So in summary, a solid start to the year from a financial perspective has set us up well for the remainder of 2025, despite the macro uncertainty. and the recent suite of strong contract awards supports the constructive long-term view for our market.
 With that, I'll pass the call back to Robert for closing remarks.

 speaker